-Lilly put her menorah in the window to share her light with the world outside, but she liked to look at it, too, in memory of Grandma Lillian.
-So, even though at least half a foot of snow had already fallen and it looked like they were going to get another six inches, Lilly opened the sliding glass door and stepped out onto her tiny deck.
+Lilly put her menorah in the window to share her light with the world outside, but she liked to look at it, too.
+At least half a foot of snow had already fallen and it more was promised, but she wouldn’t let that stop her.
+Lilly opened the sliding glass door and stepped out onto her tiny deck.

-Right into half a foot of newly fallen snow, all the way up to her shins.
+Right into the drift of newly fallen snow and all the way up to her shins.
+With a yelp, dancing in the snow, Lilly pulled the glass door closed behind her and braced herself against the wind.
+It nipped and plucked at her shirt sleeves, raised gooseflesh all along her skin.
 Shoot, she ought to have taken the time to slide into a pair of boots, throw on a sweater, at least.
 Preparation was never her strong point – impulsiveness was Lilly’s forte.
-With a yelp, dancing in the snow, Lilly pulled the glass door closed behind her and braced herself against the wind.

 She hopped off the deck, meaning to cross the miniscule patch of grass she called a yard to stand in front of the kitchen window.
 Her ankles were already frozen, her feet numb, so when she suddenly slid she was already bracing herself to end up in a pile of snow.